Emil Staiger

-Emil Staiger (8 February 1908, Kreuzlingen, Switzerland - 28 April 1987, Horgen, Switzerland) was a Swiss historian, writer, Germanist and Professor of German Studies at the University of Zurich.
+Emil Staiger (8 February 1908 – 28 April 1987) was a Swiss historian, writer, Germanist and Professor of German Studies at the University of Zurich.

 Life

+Staiger was born on 8 February 1908 in Kreuzlingen, Switzerland.
 After graduating from school, Emil Staiger first studied theology before switching to German and classical philology.
 After studying at the Universities of Geneva, Zurich and Munich, he received his doctorate in Zurich in 1932 with a thesis on Annette von Droste-Hülshoff.
 From 1932 to 1934 he was a member of the National Front (Switzerland), from which he publicly distanced himself in 1935.
 In 1934 he completed his time at the University of Zurich with a thesis on Schelling, Hegel and Hölderlin.
 That same year, he became a private lecturer in German literature at Zurich.
 In 1943, he was appointed to a professorship.
 Staiger's importance in the field of German literature was founded in his widely acclaimed publications Die Zeit als Einbildkraft des Dichters (1939), Basic Concepts of Poetics (1946), The Art of Interpretation (1955) and in his three-volume Goethe Studies (1952–1959).

+Staiger died on 28 April 1987 in Horgen, Switzerland.